-MBR disks support only four primary partitions table entries or multiple logical partitions in the extended partition.
+What is wrong with MBR partitioning?MBR disks support only four primary partitions table entries or multiple logical partitions in the extended partition.
 If more partitions are wanted, a secondary structure, an extended partition, is necessary.
 Extended partitions are then subdivided into one or more logical disks.

 Only one extended partition can be present on any given drive, and the maximum number of logical drives is MAXULONG/4.
 All MBR disk partitions and logical drives must be cylinder-aligned, even on hardware RAID sets that are built from multiple different drives with no clear underlying physical geometry.